The Mystics: Biography

 In late 1958, The Mystics recorded two songs for Laurie Records, "Adam and Eve", and the old Weavers tune "Wimoweh".
 Unhappy with the results, Laurie Records commissioned Doc Pomus and Mort Shuman to write an original tune for the group.
 Their first effort, the song "A Teenager in Love", however, was given to labelmates Dion and the Belmonts.
 Pomus and Shuman were instructed to come up with something else for The Mystics.
 The next day, the writers returned with "Hushabye".
 In May 1959, Laurie Records released "Hushabye" b/w "Adam And Eve" and within a few weeks the record was a hit.
 Soon Alan Freed started featuring "Hushabye" as the closing tune on his televised Saturday night Big Beat Show.
 At its peak, "Hushabye" was Top Ten in most of the tri-state area, spending nine weeks on the national chart that spring and summer, where it climbed to No. 20.

 Gene Schwartz, head of Laurie Records, was visited by Mark Harris regarding a song of his recorded by another artist on the Laurie label.
 Gene showed him a stack of demos of songs rejected by The Mystics and asked him to write a song for the group's next recording session.
 Mark, still in high school, wrote "Don't Take the Stars" over the weekend and presented a demo to the company the following week.
 The group liked the song and recorded it the very same week.
 "Don't Take The Stars" hit the chart and became The Mystics' second hit after "Hushabye".

-After Phil Cracolici left the group and beginning in 1960, the Mystics' lead singer changed several times.
+After Phil Cracolici left the group later part of 1959 their lead singers changed several times after that.
 Paul Simon (a.k.a.
 Jerry Landis), who frequently hung around Gribble's office, became The Mystics' new lead.
 In January 1960, "All Through the Night" (with five voices singing together with no distinct lead), "I Began to Think of You" and "Let Me Steal Your Heart Away" were recorded.